kcharkseliani/kafka-websocket-source/README.md

 ### 4. Running the Connector

-Once Kafka Connect is running, you can deploy the WebSocket source connector using a configuration file:
+Once Kafka Connect is running, you can deploy the WebSocket source connector using a configuration file with the contents from the section above:

 ```bash
 curl -X POST http://<CONNECT_HOST>:8083/connectors \